filamentgroup/Overthrow/README.md

 That call will inject the next/prev links and keyboard handling into the selected overthrow containers.
 There are two options as well:

-- `snapScroll`: this will enable snapping to the nearest slide after scroll (default false)
+- `snapscroll`: this will enable snapping to the nearest slide after scroll (default false)
 - `rewind`: this will cause the carousel to loop back to the beginning or the end if the user tries to advance in a direction in which there are no more slides.

 These can be specified in the second argument, like this: